French Revolution: Europe outside France

-Britain

-On 16 July 1789, two days after the Storming of the Bastille, John Frederick Sackville, serving as ambassador to France, reported to Secretary of State for Foreign Affairs Francis Osborne, 5th Duke of Leeds, "Thus, my Lord, the greatest revolution that we know anything of has been effected with, comparatively speaking – if the magnitude of the event is considered – the loss of very few lives.
-From this moment we may consider France as a free country, the King a very limited monarch, and the nobility as reduced to a level with the rest of the nation."
-Yet in Britain the majority, especially among the aristocracy, strongly opposed the French Revolution.
-Britain led and funded the series of coalitions that fought France from 1793 to 1815, and then restored the Bourbons.

-Philosophically and politically, Britain was in debate over the rights and wrongs of revolution, in the abstract and in practicalities.
-The Revolution Controversy was a "pamphlet war" set off by the publication of A Discourse on the Love of Our Country, a speech given by Richard Price to the Revolution Society on 4 November 1789, supporting the French Revolution (as he had the American Revolution), and saying that patriotism actually centers around loving the people and principles of a nation, not its ruling class.
+The Revolution sparked intense debate in Britain.
+The Revolution Controversy was a "pamphlet war" set off by the publication of A Discourse on the Love of Our Country, a speech given by Richard Price to the Revolution Society on 4 November 1789, supporting the French Revolution.
 Edmund Burke responded in November 1790 with his own pamphlet, Reflections on the Revolution in France, attacking the French Revolution as a threat to the aristocracy of all countries.
 William Coxe opposed Price's premise that one's country is principles and people, not the State itself.